 On the more subjective side of the equation:

-Now for the down side, and I come-up with only one:
+Now for the down side, and I come-up with only two:

 Somewhat poor availability.
 Lomography doesn’t make their own films; each one is manufactured for them by others.
 Several people report that Lomo 800 is manufactured by Kodak; maybe it is.
 (The boxes are marked as being made in China, so that seems somewhat unlikely on the surface.)
 Regardless, all the Lomography films appear to be made in small batches — as if the company is specifically trying to avoid having much inventory of anything for long periods.
 Many retailers carry it, but they can’t keep it in either.
 B&H gets it in, and sells out within weeks or days — then goes for long periods with no stock.
 Lomography itself regularly sells out, but typically has better availability than resellers.
 Even my local camera shop, Englewood Camera, can’t seem to keep the stuff in stock for very long, and gets relatively small shipments of Lomo products when they do get them.
 Whether this is artificial scarcity, supply chain control, careful financial management, or something else entirely, it’s annoying that you can’t just walk into a store or click on a web site and buy it when you want it.
 My advice?
 See if you like it first, but if you do, when you see it, grab what you think you might need in the next few months — or you might miss out.